andriktr/helm-charts/charts/aks-kyverno-policies/README.md

-policies.checkDeprecatedApis.validationFailureAction | Policy action acceptable values `audit` or `enforce` | audit policies.checkDeprecatedApis.excludeSystemNamespaces | If true policy will not be applied to the system namespaces | true policies.checkDeprecatedApis.excludedNamespaces | List of namespaces to which this policy will be not applied | []
+policies.checkDeprecatedApis.validationFailureAction | Policy action acceptable values `audit` or `enforce` | audit policies.checkDeprecatedApis.excludeSystemNamespaces | If true policy will not be applied to the system namespaces | true policies.checkDeprecatedApis.excludedNamespaces | List of namespaces to which this policy will be not applied | [] policies.restrictCriSocketMounts.enabled | If true policy will be enabled | true policies.restrictCriSocketMounts.excludeSystemNamespaces | If true policy will not be applied to the system namespaces | true policies.restrictCriSocketMounts.excludedNamespaces | List of namespaces to which this policy will be not applied | [] policies.restrictCriSocketMounts.validationFailureAction | Policy action acceptable values `audit` or `enforce` | audit policies.restrictCriSocketMounts.background | Controls if rules are applied to existing resources | true policies.restrictCustomRuntimes.enabled | If true policy will be enabled | true policies.restrictCustomRuntimes.excludeSystemNamespaces | If true policy will not be applied to the system namespaces | true policies.restrictCustomRuntimes.excludedNamespaces | List of namespaces to which this policy will be not applied | [] policies.restrictCustomRuntimes.validationFailureAction | Policy action acceptable values `audit` or `enforce` | audit policies.restrictCustomRuntimes.background | Controls if rules are applied to existing resources | true

 ## External Documentation